-First up, let’s double check freezing your garlic is the right option.
+First, let’s double-check that freezing your garlic is the right option.

 You can also keep your garlic at room temperature, in a dark, dry place, with plenty of air circulation.
-Think a pantry, or even a roomy kitchen cabinet that’s a fair distance away from any heat sources, like the oven or hob.
+Think of a pantry or even a roomy kitchen cabinet that’s a fair distance away from any heat sources, like the oven or hob.

-If your garlic head is whole, it will last up to 2 months at room temperature.
+If your garlic head is whole, it will last up to two months at room temperature.

 If the garlic head’s been broken, that protective layer has now been removed, meaning your garlic is more vulnerable to temperature changes, light, bacteria, and moisture, all things that will cause your garlic to go bad faster.

-Therefore, garlic with a broken head will last just 10 days.
+Therefore, garlic with a broken head will last just ten days.

 Whatever you do, don’t store your garlic in the refrigerator.
 Although you’ll find this done in many kitchens, it causes the garlic to sprout faster, making them inedible.